 All students are eligible to work up to 19 hours per week (not to exceed 950 hours) during the academic year and up to 29 hours per week during breaks and summer.

-Concordia’s current hourly rate is $11.50 per hour (as of July 1, 2020) for most jobs on campus with a few exceptions.
+Concordia’s current hourly rate is $13.50 per hour (as of July 1, 2022) for all on-campus jobs.
 In addition, the pay Ordinance for the City of St. Paul requires all employers within the city limits to incrementally increase pay to $15.00 by July 1, 2024.
 As such, there will be a regular increase each July until we reach the 2024 requirement.